 What is a Dead Tooth?

-A dead tooth can be caused by a number of things.
+A number of things can cause a dead tooth.
 Trauma/injury to your tooth is a common cause for your tooth to die.
-Maybe you got hit by a pitch with a baseball or even face-planted teeth first on concrete (ouch), both injuries could possibly cause enough trauma on your nerve for your tooth to die.
-Your tooth can die rather quickly, in some cases it’s only a few days.
-Though your tooth can die more slowly, which could be over several months or years.
+Maybe you got hit by a pitch with a baseball or even face-planted teeth first on concrete (ouch); both injuries could possibly cause enough trauma on your nerve for your tooth to die.
+Your tooth can die quickly; sometimes, it’s only a few days.
+However, your tooth can die more slowly, which could be over several months or years.

 Like most dental issues, a dead tooth can be caused by a lack of proper dental hygiene.
 Cavities that are left untreated can slowly destroy your tooth.
 Since cavities begin on the enamel (the outer protective layer of your tooth) when untreated, they slowly eat away at the enamel and reach the pulp.
-This will lead to your pulp becoming infected, cutting off blood to the pulp and over time causing it to die.
+This will lead to your pulp becoming infected, cutting off blood to the pulp and, over time, causing it to die.
 Once the pulp starts decaying, you will likely be in pain.

 A dead tooth will often have discoloration or looks like it is bruised.
 Often you’ll notice a black or grayish tint on the tooth.

 - Root canal: If your tooth is intact, a root canal and a filling or crown may help keep your tooth functional.
 A root canal procedure gets rid of the dead pulp and replaces it with a plastic-like material.
-Since your dead tooth can become brittle, then you get may a crown over the tooth after the root canal treatment to keep it strong and supported.
+Since your dead tooth can become brittle, you may get a crown over the tooth after the root canal treatment to keep it strong and supported.